 Defensive armament consisted of three air-cooled Browning M2 .30-caliber aircraft machine guns and one Browning AN-M2 .50-caliber machine gun.

 After testing was completed, B-25 40-2165 was retained by North American and modified as a company transport.
-During a flight on 8 January 1945, it crash-landed.
-The airplane was damaged beyond repair.
+On 8 January 1945, flown by Edgar A. Stewart, the airplane suffered an engine failure and made a forced landing at Mines Field—the location of its first flight.
+The prototype B-25 was damaged beyond repair.

 Rank and organization: Captain, U.S. Army Air Corps.